 Through that process, I learned what music is truly about.
 We did end up performing that piece, albeit not in a concert hall; we put on colorful plastic tiaras and played for anyone who would listen in a classroom.
 We learned how to communicate and practice eye contact by sticking our tongues out at each other at important moments in the piece.
 We learned how to move as a group by dancing and singing the piece, and how to bond with strangers by dressing up our coach’s cello case as his wife.
 Regardless of how we sounded, I will never forget that experience, those people, or how it’s made me fall in love with chamber music.

-After writing this post, I was actually able to unearth a video of this performance.
+After writing this post, I was actually able to unearth a video of this performance (available here, or watch below!).
 Watching it almost 8 years later, I can say that all of our musical ability has greatly improved, and our enthusiasm for doing what we love has only grown.
 I am eternally grateful for the teachers and parents who continue to support our crazy endeavors, and continue to videotape the embarrassing ones.